 The desire to bring classical music closer to the Vietnamese public is something that Dinh Hoai Xuan has always struggled with.
-She is the founder of Cello Fundamento, and also the ambassador of the book Beethoven - music & life released in Vietnam which attracts many readers.
+She is the founder of Cello Fundamento and the ambassador for the book Beethoven - music & life released in Vietnam, which attracts many readers.

 19 years old, fell in love with the cello

 * Reporter: It seems that any cello player, especially a girl, is also full of strength…

 - Cellist Dinh Hoai Xuan: You remind me of one time while playing for Romanian professor Razvan Suma, the professor pondered for a while and then said: “Hey young lady, before and after listening to you, I have two states of feeling. about her.
 At first, I thought this girl was fragile, vulnerable, and smiling; and after listening to the piano, I think I was wrong because there is a rare determination and determination in her.
 I sensed that she had a power that contrasted with her appearance.”
 You're probably right, at least with the cello girls I know.

 After all these years of growing up with the thick, warm echo of the cello and the intense vibes through each sound of the piano, I find myself greatly influenced by those sounds.
 The place where I was born in the land of sunshine, wind, and white sand in Quang Binh; during my childhood, I listened to Hue tunes and sweet voices of Hue people; growing up in Hanoi and finishing my studies in Romania, that whole path, honestly, using every single strong word wouldn't be enough to describe it.

 * Back when she was young, to be able to go to Hanoi to study for the entrance exam to the conservatory, she must have overcome many difficulties.
 How was it at that time in Hue?